MartinPellizzer/terrawhisper-compiler/articles/artemisia-annua/botany/morphology.md

 Stems also feature frequent nodes, with nodes being regularly spaced along the stem's length.
 These nodes are important for leaf and branch attachment, contributing to the overall structure of the plant.
 Between these nodes, the internodes measure approximately 3 to 10 centimeters (about 1.2 to 3.9 inches) in length.

+The following table shows in detail the morphological characteristics of Artemisia annua stems.

 | Characteristic | Description |
 | --- | --- |
 | Stem Type  | Herbaceous (not woody) |